beta-tester/RPi-PXE-Server/README.md

 - SD card (big enough to hold entire ISO images of desired Live DVDs), (e.g. 64GByte)
 - USB memory stick (optional, to store preloaded iso images), (e.g. 64GByte)
 - working network environment with a connection to internet
-- optional: second ethernet interface (via USB)
+- optional: second Ethernet interface (via USB)
 - optional: built-in WLAN interface (as that one of RPi3, or an external one via USB)

 optional, if your SD card is too small or you don't want to have all the server content on the SD card, you can use the USB memory stick to hold all content. for that you have to do small tiny changes on the '**p2-include-var-sh**' script, by changing '**DST_ROOT=/srv**' to something else.